Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

     }

     /**
-    * This method implements all logic for handle connection.
+    * This method implements all logic for handling a connection.
     */
     public void run() throws IOException {
         try (ServerSocket serverSocket = new ServerSocket(port); // listen port